Kōichi Tabuchi: Hanshin Tigers

 Dubbed the "Hosei Trio" of Hosei University baseball team together with teammates Masaru Tomita and Koji Yamamoto, Tabuchi was named the first draft choice in 1968 by the Tigers, although he had commented earlier he would not join any other team than the Yomiuri Giants.
 Joining the Tigers after all, he appeared in 81 games during the first season, delivering 22 homers, and marked the highest throw-out rate of attempted steals of the year, which enabled him win the Central League's Rookie of the Year.

 In a game against Hiroshima Carp on August 26, 1970, Tabuchi was hit in his head and directly onto his left ear at bat.
 He was badly bleeding from his ear, and was carried to a hospital immediately where he stayed unconscious for two days.
 He was obliged to be hospitalized for three months with his left eardrum found severely damaged, missing out the rest of the season.
 This incident led to the introduction of ear-flapped helmet in Japan.
 The following year, Tabuchi was for the second time hospitalized for a period over a month, this time shortly before the season and suffering from nephritis that allowed him join the team only in June.

 In 1973, Tabuchi marked the league's highest throw-out rate for the second time.
 In 1974, he blasted more than 40 shots over the fence, ending up at 45 homers, four round-trippers behind Sadaharu Oh.

-In 1975, Tabuchi was crowned to home run king of the Central League with 43 homers, putting a brief halt to Sadaharu Oh's winning another title after his thirteen-year streak beginning in 1962.
+In 1975, Tabuchi was crowned to home run king of the Central League with 43 homers, batting average 0.303, putting a brief halt to Sadaharu Oh's winning another title after his thirteen-year streak beginning in 1962.

 During Tabuchi's last seasons with the Tigers, he often turned the wrong ways while chasing after foul flies.